 I started by first making a basic vanilla sponge mix which turned out to be pretty easy.
 This was actually my first time baking cupcakes since going fully vegan.
 Which is weird, because cupcakes were always my forte pre-vegan.
 I think my many days of bake sales and making cakes for my colleagues helped me out a lot here.

 After the cakes were iced, I popped the Party Rings on top, added some sparkle and some shine, and they were good to go!
-My brother described the taste as “a fresh, hot donut- but cold”.
+My brother told me they were delicious.
 And coming from someone who has made fun of my veganism from the beginning, that’s quite the compliment, trust me!
 Two others also told me that the cakes don’t look or taste vegan, which I think is considered a good thing, right?

-If you’re looking for a blast from the past, be sure that your bake is these vegan Party Ring cupcakes.
+If you’re looking for a blast from the past, be sure that your next bake is these vegan Party Ring cupcakes.
 I hope they bring back as much nostalgia for you as it did for me.
-I’m off to make some more for my cousins so we can have a cracking midnight feast!
+I’m off to make some more for a cracking midnight feast!

 Vegan Party Ring cupcakes